 Another issue to consider is laptop availability.
-Similar to how people are running out and buying toilet paper, companies are ordering laptops in large quantities leading to a global supply shortage.
+Companies are ordering laptops in large quantities leading to a global supply shortage.
 Proactively stock off-the-shelf laptops to address the supply-chain issue, and provide employees access to virtual computers from their personal devices to keep business running even if laptops are unavailable.

 3. Help Employees Serve Customers From Anywhere

 Use a united contact-center platform (such as NICE inContact) that will enable your customer and employee support technicians to work from anywhere without being tied to a phone system.
 These solutions don’t have to be grouped together in physical buildings.
 You can continue to provide high-quality and timely support while making inquiry-routing adjustments and prioritization based on your support teams’ location and availability.

 Even though your employees may not be going into offices, it doesn’t mean they’ve stopped onboarding new hires, so make a few adjustments.
 Face-to-face meetings are still happening over videoconferencing instead of in person.
 You’re still going to continue shipping company laptops to your new hires’ homes and securely informing them of their login credentials.
 If they need technical assistance getting started, your support technicians are ready to assist them over phone, email, or chat.
 New employee orientations may not be happening on-site, but they are still presented virtually for your new team members around the globe.